 These incredible animals have been around for 150 million years, making them one of the world’s oldest sea creatures.
 At present, six of the turtle species are classified as threatened or endangered, this is due to poaching, habitat destruction, climate change, fishing accidents amongst other environmental problems.
 The good news is that conservation work is being done to increase their numbers around the world so that they can be here for years to come.

-When you’re looking for turtles, remember that they eat jellyfish which means that the stingers can remain in the water and they can still sting you – trust me!
-If you are concerned about jellyfish then consider purchasing a wetsuit and follow these tips for avoiding jellyfish as well as what to do if you do get minor stings.
-I got stung when snorkelling with turtles which was a pain (literally) but if there are dangerous jellies around then don’t get in the water.
+When you’re looking for turtles, remember that they eat jellyfish.
+Unfortunately, this means that the stingers can remain in the water and they can still sting you – trust me!
+If you are concerned about jellyfish then consider purchasing a wetsuit.
+Follow these tips for avoiding jellyfish as well as what to do if you do get minor stings.
+I got stung when snorkelling with turtles which was a pain (literally).
+If there are dangerous jellies around then don’t get in the water.

 Be sure to adhere to the snorkelling code of conduct in order to protect the reef, do not touch any coral or marine life, apply reef-safe sunscreen 30 minutes before going into the water and don’t take anything from the ocean, unless it’s trash.